jedibatman/Backbone.Schema/README.md

 If you pass collection in this option, plugin will try to get model from it.

 ##### Type `model`
 Converts value (a model ID in the source collection) to model, keeping reference to original model.
 Represents as is.
+Supports a special option `clear` (by default equal to `false`).
+If option `clear` equal to `true`, model replaces a set of attributes, otherwise it will merge they with existing attributes.
 ```js
 schema.define('reference-model', { type: 'model', source: sourceCollection });